ishi0026/portfolio/README.md

 Image optimization using picture
 code validation, especially I checked on ARIA role

-# challenges you faced during development
+# challenges I faced during development
-# how you overcame those changes
+# how I overcame those changes
 1. Using cards - making them clickable
 I wanted to put 3 images and descriptions on the top page of the index, but couldn't figure out how to do it.
 I wondered if I should use columns.
 However, I remembered the bootstrap cards I had learned in class and was able to place them using that function.
 I also adjusted the position of the card border and text to make it easier to read.